Chase Date: April 30, 2012

 Severe Risks: SPC Outlooks

-Cory and I got the truck back together and Rain-X’ed the windshield before looking at visible satellite again and radar.
-The storms in SW Kansas had begun to light up and I knew I’d never get to them in time, but the boundary was still sitting up in northern Oklahoma and could still possibly light up.
-If so, it was game on.
+Cory and I got the truck together and Rain-X’ed the windshield.
+We took another look at visible satellite.
+There were storms in southwest Kansas that had begun to explode.
+I knew we’d never get to them in time.
+The boundary was still in Northern Oklahoma and I decided we should gamble and head north.

-Once we finally got back to I-35 we switched drivers again, and Cory drove home.
-I was way too tired to drive back to Norman, which we arrived back in around 2 am.
+Once we finally got back to I-35 we switched drivers again, and Cory got us back to Norman safely.